pablo-meier/Pablog/pages/Engineering.md

 There were 25 days, I got through about 20 to completion, with half-solutions to another 3 or 4.

+### Screamchess

+_Chess!
+But with more screaming!_

+Summer 2017.
+[GitHub][30].
+Python, collaboration with Karen Castelletti and Sara Drakeley.

+---

+For Burning Man 2017, we built a physical chess set that used a plexiglass board, a Raspberry Pi, a webcam, speakers, and some software to build a chess set that reacted to the game.
+So pieces would mourn their deaths, give soliloquys, and heckle the player.

 ### Ghostlight

 _IMDb for live performance web app (or most of it, anyways)._